Countries: Côte d’Ivoire, Ghana, Nigeria

 Cocoaching provides individualised training to farmers to help them achieve higher yields through more environmentally beneficial practices.
 We believe there is no one-size-fits-all approach to farming, so we provide farmers with concrete advice that matches their farm’s needs and their personal situation.
 While FFS can cause farmers to become frustrated by generalised advice, we have seen that individual coaching leads to higher farmer motivation.
 This ultimately means more farmers adopt good agricultural, social, and environmental practices on their farms.

-The personalised approach of individual coaching is it’s main benefit.
-Group trainings may teach farmers about agroforestry and its benefits for their cocoa farms, yet disregard the fact that agroforestry is a broad practice that should be modified to match farm-specific needs.
+The personalised approach of individual coaching is its main benefit.
+Group trainings can teach farmers about agroforestry and its benefits for their cocoa farms, but they disregard the fact that agroforestry is a broad practice that should be modified to match farm-specific needs.
 Whereas one farmer may need to focus on planting a larger number of multipurpose trees, another may be better off focusing on the spread of multipurpose trees around their farm.

 You can download our overview of Cocoaching here.